robocup-junior/rcj-soccersim/docs/docs/index.md

 # Welcome to RCJ Soccer Sim!

 The RoboCupJunior Soccer Simulator is an attempt at playing RoboCupJunior Soccer in a virtualized environment.
-It is an experimental project organized by the RoboCupJunior Soccer Technical Committe.
+It started as an experimental project organized by the RoboCupJunior Soccer Technical Committe in Feb 2021.

 ![Screenshot of RCJ Soccer Sim](images/soccer_sim.png)